mvmags/mvmags.github.io/index.md

 _Team size:_ 6 (including Developers, Tester, Team Leader)

-- I performed as a Software developer and consultant for the USAA Bank, supporting, mantaining and adding features to their web portal which offers a variety of services and products such as, car buying service, consumer loans, investments, insurance, etc.
+- I performed as a Software developer and consultant for the USAA Bank, supporting, maintaining, and adding features to their web portal, which offers a variety of services and products such as car buying service, consumer loans, investments, insurance, etc.
+- I worked onsite in San Antonio, Texas, collaborating closely with a team located in India, where I performed as a software developer and point of contact to support problem resolution.

 ---